balvig/bricks/README.md

 ### Todo
 - [ ] TravisCI
 - [ ] Turn "setRotation" into an action instead for LED Matrix
-- [ ] Move "ack" to top of stack, run actions in reverse, or split actions
 - [ ] Test connecting button shield to RST

 ### Nice to haves